48 Idioms About Roads

 Other ways to say: Leave, get going

-Fun Fact/Origin: It comes from traveling by car or foot.
+Fun Fact/Origin: It comes from the days of traveling by car or on foot.
+The road was the way out, so to “hit the road” meant to get moving.

 3. Down the road